 Improve Decision Making By Using the Right Communication Style

-Are you frustrated by the ineffectiveness of many of your meetings?
+Are you frustrated by the ineffectiveness of many of your business meetings?
 Do you find that your team cannot seem to make a final decision on seemingly basic business questions?
 Do the same issues continue to resurface?
 Does there not appear to be real commitment to the decisions that do get made?
 Do you make decisions in meetings and find out later that people who did not speak up during the meeting are raising issues about the topic, thus calling the validity of the decision into question.
 As an executive business coach, I witness these situations to varying degrees on a daily basis in every organization I deal with.
-What I find frustrating is that leaders allow these behaviors to continue.
+What I find frustrating is that business leaders allow these behaviors to continue.
 I have also found that the solutions can be as simple as using the right communication style.

 You can either be passive, passive-aggressive, aggressive, or assertive.
-As you have probably guessed, being assertive is the proper way to effectively communicate with someone.
-Unfortunately, it is the least common approach used when the conversation gets difficult or uncomfortable.
+As you have probably guessed, being assertive is the proper way to effectively communicate in business, especially to the employees working below you.
+Unfortunately, assertive communication is the least common approach used in business when the conversation gets difficult or uncomfortable.